enonic/enonic/xp/7.0/improved-version-storage.md

   * A new method deleteRepository(RepositoryId)
   * A new method listRepositories()
 * Blob records in file blobstore should have the following path [repositoryId]/[segment]/[blobKey.substring(0,2)]/[blobKey.substring(2,4)]/[blobKey]
-* repoLib.delete will have two parameters:
+* TBD: repoLib.delete will have two parameters:
   * repoId //Mandatory
   * includeBlobs //Optional.
 Defaults to false
 * New vacuum task (executed first), removing blob for deleted (index deleted) repositories